This post contains affiliate links. Please read our disclosure for more information.

 If you are interested in starting on Upwork but think you don’t have any skills, then it’s time for a reality check, anyone can become a freelancer.

 You won’t be surprised to hear that, like anything, there are good points and bad points to Upwork.
-You don’t want your long-term plan to be dependent on Upwork but to get started as a freelancer, it’s the best place.
+You don’t want your long-term plan to be dependent on Upwork but to get started as a freelancer, I truly believe it’s the best place and there’s a reason why it’s become the largest freelancer platform in the world now.

 The first good thing about Upwork is that there is a NEVER ENDING supply of jobs to apply for.
 Every day there is a stream of new projects or roles to apply for.